gristlabs/grist-static/README.md

 All that said, here is what I'm thinking:

  * [X] Get something that works on a webserver without special COOP/COEP headers.
+ * [ ] Start making versioned .zip releases of all needed assets.
  * [ ] Get a few small tweaks to enable plugging in alternate storage and build steps landed upstream in `grist-core`.
  * [ ] Whittle down the code and clean up the demo now I know what I'm doing.
  * [ ] Hide parts of UI that don't make sense in this context.